Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
 - Llama-2-13B-chat (using oobabooga/text-generation-webui) : 8
 - Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 9
+- MythoLogic-13B (using oobabooga/text-generation-webui) : 10
+- Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 4

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection